Fixing the train-test resolution discrepancy: Region selection and scale statistics

 \subsection{Scale and activation statistics}

 In addition to affecting the apparent size of objects, pre-processing also affects the activation statistics of the CNN, especially if its architecture allows changing the size of the input crop.
 We first look at the \emph{receptive field size} of a CNN activation in the previous layer.
 This is the number of input spatial locations that affect that response.
-For the convolutional part of the CNN, comprising linear convolution, subsampling, ReLU, and similar layers, changing the input crop size is approximately transparent because the receptive field is unaffected by the input size.
+For the convolutional part of the CNN, comprising linear convolution, subsampling, ReLU, and similar layers, changing the input crop size is almost neutral because the receptive field is unaffected by the input size.
 However, for classification the network must be terminated by a pooling operator (usually average pooling) in order to produce a fixed-size vector.
 Changing the size of the input crop strongly affects the activation statistics of this layer.

 \paragraph{Activation statistics.} We measure the distribution of activation values after the average pooling in a ResNet-50 in~\cref{fig:pdfbatchnormeffect}.
 As it is applied on a ReLU output, all values are non-negative.
 At the default crop resolution of $\HWpte$\,=\,$\HWptr$\,=\,224 pixels, the activation map is 7$\times$7 with a depth of 2048.
 At $\HWpte$\,=\,64, the activation map is only 2$\times$2: pooling only 0 values becomes more likely and activations are more sparse (the rate of 0's increases form 0.5\% to 29.8\%).
 The values are also more spread out: the fraction of values above 2 increases from 1.2\% to 11.9\%.
 Increasing the resolution reverts the effect: with $\HWpte$\,=\,448, the activation map is 14$\times$14, the output is less sparse and less spread out.